Circus At Home

 Balance + Acrobatics Bootcamp

-Today at Camp Kinda, things are about to get wobbly.
-You'll be testing your balance with stilts made from items from around the house or the Dollar Store.
+Things are about to get wobbly at Camp Kinda Circus School.
+You'll be testing your balance with stilts made from household items.
 You'll walk the “tightrope” and engage in exercises that focus on control, core strength, and balance.
 You'll even try leaping over an "invisible box"—a trick of athleticism and focus that you’ll work on for hours.
 (Trust us, it’s harder than it looks.)
 Get ready for balance and acrobatics bootcamp!